swfiua/blume/doc/anpftu/april1.rst

 think the full story has a lot of mysteries.
 Many of these are less mysterious with the perspective of the NP.

-There are lots of circular bits in this story, and some of the circles are quite long.

-Everything in your paradigm works just fine here, and indeed is the basis of it all.

-I am really just trying to think what the *omega*, the angular velocity, in your paradigm.

-Considering the different components of *omega* for a large body such as a planet or a star.

-All the way down to the building blocks of matter, such as protons and neutrons.

-Thermalisation.
-Galactic balance.

-Rhythm too.

-So I will have a go at an outline here.

 We are agreed that as far as inertial fields are concerned, it is the giant galactic centres that primarily define that field.